SunehraFarhana/Pizza-Restaurant-Data-Analysis/README.md

 ---
 ## Data Cleaning and Feature Engineering in Python
-This dataset had many typos and mistakes within the columns, which were corrected during the data cleaning process.
+This dataset contained many typos and mistakes within the columns, which were corrected throughout the data cleaning process.

 ### 1. Some values in the **`menu_item_category`**, **`menu_item_size`**, and **`delivery`** columns have typos, or are recorded in an inconsistent manner.
 The values within these columns will be corrected and simplified, in order to ensure accurate data when querying and making visualizations:
 * **`menu_item_category`** → Convert all records to either **`Pizza`**, **`Sides`**, **`Wings`**, or **`Beverage`**